wsdm-cup-2017/lettuce/README.md

 We combine the outputs of multiple supervised classifiers to compute features for our scoring model.

-The first classifier is trained using the bag-of-words (BoW) and bag-of-entities (BoE) in the target Wikipedia pages.
+The first classifier is trained using the bag-of-words (BoW) and the bag-of-entities (BoE) in the target Wikipedia pages.

 We train eight classifiers for each category (i.e., profession and nationality) with various training configurations.
 The classifiers can be built by using the following commands: